kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 lower than 300s, it will be honored.
 In other words, operator-invoked configuration will have precedence over the default, even if it is slower, as long as it is valid.

+If `NodeMaxCrashLoopBackOff` exists but `EnableKubeletCrashLoopBackoffMax` is off, kubelet will log a warning but will not honor the `NodeMaxCrashLoopBackOff`.
+In other words, operator-invoked per node configuration will not be honored if the overall feature gate is turned off.

 scenario | ReduceDefaultCrashLoopBackoffDecay | EnableKubeletCrashLoopBackoffMax | Effective initial value
 ---------|---------|----------|---------